Who is a Notary Public in Ontario? Services, Fees & Guide

 When to Choose a Notary Public

-• The recipient specifically requests notarization (check the instructions on your form or with the requesting organization).
+• Recipient Requirement: The recipient specifically requests notarization (check the instructions on your form or with the requesting organization).

 Using Canadian Documents Abroad